microbiomeCat/presto/README.md

 Presto performs a fast Wilcoxon rank sum test and auROC analysis.
 Latest benchmark ran 1 million observations, 1K features, and 10 groups in 16 seconds (sparse input) and 85 seconds (dense input).

+the logfc was calculated same as seurat now.

 # Installation